Please click here if you do not see a Nav Frame at left

-Assuming it's a 1920s bone-and-bamboo set in a nice wooden box, it's probably worth between $80 and $500, depending on condition and completeness (does it have all 144 or 148 tiles marked with Western indices, plus instruction manual, all the sticks, dice, wind indicators, and small containers for dice and wind indicators).
+Assuming your set is a 1920s bone-and-bamboo set in a nice wooden box (such as the one depicted in column #610, it's probably worth between $50 and $500, depending on condition and completeness (does it have all 144 or 148 tiles, marked with Western indices, plus instruction manual, all the sticks, dice, wind indicators, and small containers for dice and wind indicators).
 You might be able to get even more for it, if it's got any unusual pieces (especially beautiful or unusual flower tiles, one bams, an exceptional box, etc.), or if it's made from an exotic material, or if you write an unusually good eBay sales pitch like some I've seen.

 The most valuable types of mah-jongg sets are the ones made of unusual or rare materials (genuine ivory, genuine jade, hollow tin tiles, for instance).
 Bakelite sets can also be worth hundreds of dollars, but only if they have 16 or more flower tiles and/or are of the "enrobed" type.
 A set that is complete and in good condition is worth more than one that is missing pieces or shows evidence of wear or storage in unfortunate places.